 In April of this year, I had the opportunity to travel to Cuba to teach students from the International School of Havana.
 In previous years I have taught at the annual CYCLe event in Chiang Mai, Thailand.
 This was my first time co-facilitating a group of students as part of an independent event.
 The overall experience was very enlightening not only because I got to travel, teach, and inspire (three of my favorite things) but mostly because I got to meet a group of students who are genuinely concerned about the wellness of our earth and are actively seeking means of being involved in the sustainability movement.
 In other words, I got to meet the leaders and change agents of tomorrow, or as I like to say, TODAY, because there’s no time like the present.
 It was very inspiring to watch them grasp important concepts and get excited about the chance to make a difference.

-Roughly forty students from Intrenational School of Havana traveled to Varadero, Cuba, to attend this 3-day training centered around sustainability, leadership, and systems thinking.
+Roughly forty students from the International School of Havana travelled to Varadero, Cuba, to attend this 3-day training centred around sustainability, leadership, and systems thinking.
 Over the course of the training, students were introduced to various systems thinking tools created and/or adapted by Compass Education to teach people about non-linear thinking, systems mapping, and creating action plans, amongst other important topics.
 The training provided ISH students with a collection of tools that, with practice, help develop critical thinking, problem-solving, and leadership skills in and outside of the classroom.
 For example, the Systems Iceberg was introduced as a method of analyzing a situation and identifying its root cause.
-This tool can be used to tackle a big-picture/world problem, or a smaller more personal issue; either way, it challenges students to dig deep in order to search for and find an answer to any problem they may have identified.
+This tool can be used to tackle a big-picture/world problem or a smaller more personal issue; either way, it challenges students to dig deep in order to search for and find an answer to any problem they may have identified.